skip to main content

 Jack

-I joined HMGCC as a Software Testing Apprentice working towards an HNC in Computing & Systems Development and a firm platform to build a career by the end of the programme.
+I joined HMGCC as a software testing apprentice working towards a HNC in computing and systems development and a firm platform to build a career by the end of the programme.

-At the end of my apprenticeship, I was offered the chance to top up my HNC into an HND, and I was given a day a week to attend college.
-After working in Software Testing for a while, HMGCC supported my move into Software Development.
-I was given all of the relevant training I would need and went through our Software Landing Zone to get me ready.
+At the end of my apprenticeship, I was offered the chance to top up my HNC into a HND, and I was given a day a week to attend college.
+After working in software testing for a while, HMGCC supported my move into software development.
+I was given all of the relevant training I would need and went through our software landing zone to get me ready.

 HMGCC is a great place to work; they actively promote professional development, want to see their staff do well, and promote a good work/ life balance.
 I would definitely recommend HMGCC's apprenticeship scheme, to anyone.